 The Riding Club is made up of members who ride and own horses and many who do not ride or own horses, but who appreciate the activities of the club and its efforts to protect the Village of Barrington Hills.
 The Club also offers great opportunities to make new friends through our social activities, family friendly events, conservation activities and the much-lauded annual LeCompte/Kalaway Landowners Cup, which includes a gourmet lunch for our landowners with polo and horse demonstrations.
 This day has become a celebration of Barrington Hills, its equestrian way of life and the open spaces residents all enjoy.

-“It is our hope that because of the dedicated efforts of the Riding Club that three quarters of a century from today, our children and grandchildren enjoy the same trail system that we do.
-This can only be possible if we continue our efforts to protect our unique equestrian community.”
+Because of the dedicated efforts of the Riding Club, it is our hope that three quarters of a century from today, our children and grandchildren enjoy the same trail system that we do.
+This can only be possible if we continue our efforts to protect our unique equestrian community.